wernerfred/docker-mailserver/docs/content/config/security/ssl.md

 ### Traefik v1

 If you are using Traefik v1, you might want to _push_ your Traefik-managed certificates to the mailserver container, in order to reuse them.
-Not an easy task, but fortunately, [youtous/mailserver-traefik][youtous-mailtraefik] is a certificate renewal service for docker-mailserver.
+Not an easy task, but fortunately, [`youtous/mailserver-traefik`][youtous-mailtraefik] is a certificate renewal service for `docker-mailserver`.

 Depending of your Traefik configuration, certificates may be stored using a file or a KV Store (consul, etcd...)
 Either way, certificates will be renewed by Traefik, then automatically pushed to the mailserver thanks to the `cert-renewer` service.
 Finally, dovecot and postfix will be restarted.